wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 execution?

-**[A.2.q1.3]** What parallel speedup will you observe when running 10 identical (in terms of execution time) tasks on 3 cores?
+**[A.2.q1.3]** What parallel speedup will you observe when running 10 tasks with identical work on 3 cores?

 **[A.2.q1.4]** The parallel efficiency of a parallel program with 12